 First impressions from visiting Skopje

-We knew next to nothing about Skopje so seeing the center with all its quirks was a massive surprise to us, especially that in that moment there were more statues than people around us.
-I don’t think I was that confused after arriving to any other place, I really had no idea what to do in Skopje and to be honest I didn’t have my hopes very high.
-But over the next days there were so many things that made me enjoy Skopje surprisingly much, even in the autumn wet and foggy weather.
+We knew next to nothing about Skopje so seeing the center with all its quirks was a massive surprise to us, especially that at that moment there were more statues than people around us.
+I don’t think I was that confused after arriving at any other place, I really had no idea what to do in Skopje and to be honest I didn’t have my hopes very high.
+But over the next days, there were so many things that made me enjoy Skopje surprisingly much, even in the autumn wet and foggy weather.

 This is definitely the most unique capital city in Europe, with so many contrasts on every step.
 But that’s what makes it special and that’s why it’s worth to visit Skopje!
 I guarantee you will be walking with eyes wide open, looking at everything around you in disbelief (and then with a grin on your face because this place is just crazy!)

 If you’re wondering what to do in Skopje I’ve prepared a small cheat sheet for you so you can enjoy the city to the fullest.
 I think 2 days in Skopje would be an ideal time for a visit so you can enjoy not only the city itself but also the nearby wonders of nature.
 You will have time to see all the sights but also to relax and enjoy the coffee which is one of the best things to do in Skopje.

 Before we continue – Skopje and the rest of the country are often the hot topics in politic discussion.
 I do follow those but I’m not gonna mention politics here as I don’t feel this is the right place.
 I’m not involved in the Macedonian conflict, I’m just a tourist who enjoys visiting the country.
 This is also a travel blog so let’s focus on travels, shall we?